salesforce/sfdx-lwc-jest/README.md

 ### Other Component Mocks

-For components from other namespaces, not in your local `lightningcomponents` directory, you'll need to create your own mock and update the Jest config to map the name of these components to the mock file.
+For components from other namespaces, not in your local `lwc` directory, you'll need to create your own mock and update the Jest config to map the name of these components to the mock file.

 Let's go through an example.
 Given the following template, `hello-world.html`, we want to test: